 On-site ski/snowboard shop with daily and weekly equipment rentals and demos available

 Please reach out to the Director of Sales of The Sky Residences, Erin McGuire, regarding more specific pricing information.

 Yes.
 Financing can be available for purchasers of a Sky Residence.
 The developer of The Sky Residences at W Aspen is working with several lenders to provide potential financing options.

 Construction of W Aspen and The Sky Residences at W Aspen began in May 2017.
-Anticipated completion for construction is scheduled for Spring of 2019.
-Owners will be able to enjoy their new Sky Residence home soon after.
+Anticipated opening is scheduled for July 2019.

 For more detailed information about The Sky Residences at W Aspen, please click here to request more information, and the Sales Team will follow-up with you.

 Ask someone to imagine Aspen, and there’s a good chance they’ll picture wintry Rocky Mountain slopes glinting with fresh powder or autumn sun illuminating a hillside dotted with the golden trees that give the town its name.